Inside: Make space for more midlife joy as you strip away all the clutter and noise. Consider starting with these 30 things!

 Happiness doesn’t drop into our laps without work, though.

-To really embrace midlife joy we must consciously choose to do the hard (and brave) work to strip away all the noise and clutter and then step into greater freedom, wholeness, and joy.
+To really embrace midlife joy we must choose to do the hard (and brave) work of stripping away all the noise and clutter of our lives.
+Only then can we (re)claim freedom, wholeness, and joy.

 if you want more midlife joy, declutter these 30 things: